hitoshi-watase/sercrod/docs/reference/directives/import.md

   - `credentials`: boolean, mapped to `xhr.withCredentials`.
   - `headers`: object with additional headers, applied via `xhr.setRequestHeader`.

-These configuration values are optional; if you do not set them, Nablla uses sensible defaults.
+These configuration values are optional; if you do not set them, Sercrod uses sensible defaults.

 #### Best practices